lawyerscode/howtowebsite/README.md

 Once you've replaced the template information on [Codepen.io](https://codepen.io/beantownbritt/pen/wvrKYbz), "fork" this repository into your Github account .

-Check out [justifi.de!](https://justifi.de/)for a live version of the template!
+Check out [justifi.de](https://justifi.de/) for a live version of the template!